samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Very Rare*

-You can make this carpet hover and fly by taking a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and using the carpet’s command word.
+You can make this carpet hover and fly by taking a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and using the carpet's command word.
 It moves according to your directions if you are within 30 feet of it.

 Four sizes of *Carpet of Flying* exist.
 The DM chooses the size of a given carpet or determines it randomly by rolling on the following table.
 A carpet can carry up to twice the weight shown on the table, but its Fly Speed is halved if it carries more than its normal capacity.